obriencj/koji-habitude/docs/yaml_format/tag.rst

    extras:
      description: "My tag description"

-   # Package groups and their package lists
+   # Package groups and their package lists.
+This is used to generate
+   # the yum groups if this tag or one of its children is used as a
+   # built tag in a target, and generates a repository.
    groups:
      my-group:
        - package1